-Often, improving issues in the value chain requires a collaborative approach because on their own, individual stakeholders lack sufficient leverage to generate substantial and sustainable improvements.
+- Various internal policies are in place to prevent violations and guide our actions.
+Our Global Grievance Policy aims to ensure that all employees within the H&M group have a channel for putting forward grievances and access to an efficient procedure for the handling of violations of our social policies.
+In 2017, key internal social policies related to human rights were reviewed, updated and re-launched with supplementary guidelines for their implementation. - Continuous training of business partners and employees.
+See Our Policies and Commitments - Stakeholder engagement.
+Often, improving issues in the value chain requires a collaborative approach because on their own, individual stakeholders lack enough leverage to generate substantial and sustainable improvements.
 We therefore seek to join forces with stakeholders such as our peers, suppliers and business partners, NGOs, trade unions, expert organizations and many others to collaboratively address and improve the sustainability of our industry.
 Additionally, we continuously invite stakeholders to inform us and provide feedback on our efforts in order to further improve our strategies and programmes.
-Read more about our partnerships and collaborations in our Sustainability Report 2018 in the chapter titled How we report and in Stake- holder Engagement on our website.
+Read more about our partnerships and collaborations in our Sustainability Report 2019 in the chapter titled How we report and in Stakeholder Engagement.